Club work

 Morris, R. J. (1993) ‘Clubs, societies and associations’ in F. M. L. Thompson (ed.)
 The Cambridge Social History of Britain 1750-1950 Volume 3: Social agencies and institutions, Cambridge: Cambridge University Press.
 Excellent review of the development of voluntary associations.
 Other contributions include Prochaska on philanthropy, Obelkevick on religion, and Sutherland on education.

 Percival, A. C. (1951) Youth Will Be Led.
 The story of the voluntary youth organizations, London: Collins.
 249 pages.
-Useful overview of the development of voluntary work.
-Percival sets out to ‘give an idea of how one impulse after another urged men and women to be come workers in the field, answering the need that seemed most pressing their day; to show how the founders of various associations often “builded better than they knew” and to indicate the characteristics, the problems and the philosophy that lie behind the work being done’ (p.
+A useful overview of the development of voluntary work.
+Percival sets out to ‘give an idea of how one impulse after another urged men and women to become workers in the field, answering the need that seemed most pressing their day; to show how the founders of various associations often “builded better than they knew” and to indicate the characteristics, the problems and the philosophy that lie behind the work being done’ (p.
 12).
-Chapters on early history; middle class needs (YMCA & YWCA); the Brigades; the village girls’ club (GFS); clubs (lay and church); scouts and guides; ‘common interest’ associations (young farmer’s etc.); federation and partnership; state intervention; present trends; characteristics and motives; conclusion.
+Chapters on early history; middle-class needs (YMCA & YWCA); the Brigades; the village girls’ club (GFS); clubs (lay and church); scouts and guides; ‘common interest’ associations (young farmer’s etc.); federation and partnership; state intervention; present trends; characteristics and motives; conclusion.

 Pimlott, J. A. R. (1935) Toynbee Hall.
 Fifty years of social progress 1884 – 1934, London: Dent.
-Detailed review of the development of Toynbee Hall with some very helpful appendices concerning residents, provision and Barnett’s path-breaking talk.
+A detailed review of the development of Toynbee Hall with some very helpful appendices concerning residents, provision and Barnett’s path-breaking talk.
 Includes various accounts of club life in the settlement.

 Russell, C. and Rigby, E. (1908) Lad’s Clubs, Their history, organization and management, (revised edn 1932), London: A. and C. Black.